mechatroner/vscode_rainbow_csv/DEV_README.md

 * Consider using RFC-like syntax by ajhyndman, see https://github.com/mechatroner/vscode_rainbow_csv/issues/4

-* Implement align/shrink for the RFC dialects too.

-* Get rid of `csv (dot)` and similar dialects, since we now have dynamic csv to rule them all.

-* Update README.md with new commands and info, especially describe "Dynamic CSV" dialect.

 * Consider removing double quote autoclosing from non-csv/scsv dialects when native rfc csv is enabled.

 * Manual selection of separator is not remembered in preview mode (unlike filetype selection through the menu) - consider remembering the selected separator in dialect_info (this is already done) with the special "is_manual" flag and during doc_open restore the dialect.

 * FIXME: Unlike manual filetype selection, setTextDocumentLanguage sometimes doesn't survive tab switch, this is especially reproducible with `dynamic csv` language and subsequent `Rainbow Off` command.
-Figure out how to overcome this.
+Figure out how to overcome this (perhaps it is possible to overcome this with `preview=fase` option in all `showTextDocument` calls?)

 * Consider getting rid of Rainbow Off button.